-Disclosure Units MGH N ИRTC MRTDEVCO MONUMENTO
+Disclosure Units MGH MRTC MRTDEVCO MONUMENTO

-UTIILS Quantity
+Disclosule Disclosure Units Quantity

-No. of legal actions or employee grievances involving forced or child labor none] none None none
+No. of legal actions or employee grievances involving forced or child labor n.a none n none None none

-Topic Y/N If Yes, cite reference ir policy the company
+Торіс Y/N If Yes, cite reference in the comp policy the company

 Forced labor N

 Child labor N

 Human Rights N

 What is the impact and where does it occur?
-What is the Management Approach organization's involvement in the impact?
+What is the organization's involvement in the impact?
 Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Not Applicable Not Applicable What are the Risk/s Identified?
 Management Approach Identify risk/s related to material topic of the organization Not Applicable Not Applicable What are the Opportunity/ies Identified?
 Management Approach Identify the opportunity/ies related to material topic of the organization Not Applicable Not Applicable